sudharsanbaskaran09-eng/aws-security-projects/project-2-secrets-manager/README.md

 # Project 2: AWS Secrets Manager for Credential Storage

-A hands-on AWS Security project demonstrating how to securely store and retrieve sensitive information such as usernames, passwords, and API keys using AWS Secrets Manager.
+A hands-on AWS Security project demonstrating how to

 This project eliminates hardcoded credentials and uses IAM Roles for secure, scalable access.